Model categories and pro-$p$ Iwahori-Hecke modules: Derived categories and relative homological algebra

 In order to compute the left derived functor $LF$ in Proposition \ref{Quillen_equivalence} let $M_\bullet\in\Ch(H)$ and let $Q_\bullet$ be any dg-projective complex of $H$-modules which is quasi-isomorphic to $M_\bullet$.
 Then $LFM_\bullet\cong \XX \otimes_HQ_\bullet$ in $\Ho(\Ch(G))$ for the $I$-projective model structure on $\Ch(G)$.
 To compute the right derived functor $RU$ let $V_\bullet\in \Ch(G)$.
 Since every object of $\Ch(G)$ is fibrant for the $I$-projective model structure we have $RUV_\bullet\cong UV_\bullet$ in $D(H)$.\\

 The results in Proposition \ref{Quillen_equivalence} admit important improvements.
 To see this we start with the following characterization of the $I$-cofibrant objects in $\Ch(G)$.
 Using \cite{ChHov}, Proposition 2.5, this gives a description of the $I$-cofibrations in general.
-Note that even if a Quillen adjunction $F:\C\rightleftarrows\D:U$ is a Quillen equivalence the right adjoint $U$ generally neither preserves nor reflects cofibrant objects.
+Note that even if a Quillen adjunction \mbox{$F:\C\rightleftarrows\D:U$} is a Quillen equivalence the right adjoint $U$ will generally not preserve cofibrant objects.
 The adjunction $\id:\Ch(S)^\Proj\rightleftarrows\Ch(S)^\Inj:\id$ gives an easy example.
 However, our situation is much more special.

 \begin{lem} For an object $V_\bullet$ of $\Ch(G)$ the following are equivalent. \begin{itemize} \item[(i)]$V_\bullet$ is $I$-cofibrant. \item[(ii)]$V_\bullet$ is termwise generated by its $I$-invariants and the complex $UV_\bullet$ in $\Ch(H)$ is cofibrant in the projective model structure, i.e.\ dg-projective. \end{itemize} If these conditions are satisfied then the counit $\varepsilon_{V_\bullet}:FUV_\bullet\to V_\bullet$ is an isomorphism in $\Ch(G)$. \end{lem} \begin{proof} Let us put $Y=V_\bullet$ and denote by $q_{UY}:QUY\to UY$ the cofibrant replacement of $UY=V_\bullet^I$.
 The adjoint morphism $\varepsilon_Y Fq_{UY}:FQUY\to Y$ is an $I$-equivalence by Proposition \ref{Quillen_equivalence}.
 We claim it is a trivial $I$-fibration.
 To see this we need to check that we get a trivial fibration in $\Ch(H)$ if we apply the functor $U$.
 Consider the commutative diagram